Spotlight

 Biography:

-What are you currently working on?
+What projects are you currently working on?

-What do you like most about your job, or what do you find most exciting about it?
+What do you like most about your job or what do you find most exciting about it?

 The Momentum Center is a cross-disciplinary research center.
 How have you drawn on your other experiences to do this kind of research?